 I have navigated the business optimization waters of Lean, I am a Senior Advisor Innovative Organization by the Antwerp Management School.
-I have dived deep into the relationship optimization waters of processwork, and to stay musical, I have a battery of relationship-oriented tools, including Theory U, and Organization and Relationship Systems Coaching.
+I have dived deep into the relationship optimization waters of processwork, and to stay musical, I have a battery of relationship-oriented tools, including Organization and Relationship Systems Coaching tools, and serious games.

 Within this spectrum of practices and experiences, I now use a wide range of frameworks to help my clients with their problem solving in a Design Thinking kind of way.
 I call myself an organizational design thinking consultant.

 Today my clients are endorsing me, and oh yes, commodities have increased.
 I can now work on an entirely different kind of marketing with superstar Kerstin Hoffmann, the PR Doktor!